pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 By the end of Q1, you should have:

-âœ… Operations stabilized and consistent âœ… Revenue streams established and growing âœ… Systems operational and optimized âœ… Processes standardized and efficient âœ… Team stable and productive âœ… Financial foundation solid âœ… Market presence established âœ… Relationships built âœ… Q2 plan ready âœ… Foundation for growth complete
+✅ Operations stabilized and consistent
+✅ Revenue streams established and growing
+✅ Systems operational and optimized
+✅ Processes standardized and efficient
+✅ Team stable and productive
+✅ Financial foundation solid
+✅ Market presence established
+✅ Relationships built
+✅ Q2 plan ready
+✅ Foundation for growth complete

 ## 39.2 Q2: Growth & Optimization

 ### Q2 Overview: Months 4-6

 Q2 focuses on accelerating growth while optimizing operations.
-The foundation is solidâ€”now you scale it.
+The foundation is solid—now you scale it.
 This quarter proves your business can grow consistently while maintaining quality and profitability.

 **Q2 Goals:**
 - Revenue: $[target] (50-100% increase from Q1)